 Full of white silver tips, this organic white tea from the Nepali Himalayas, has a fresh pure taste with notes that are lightly earthy and floral.
 Unlike Himalayan White, this tea is produced with a light rolling of the leaves.
 This gentle action increases the oxidation and depth of flavors.

-DRY LEAF: Gently rolled, olive green, abundantly tippy, clean, gorgeous looking, grassy, slightly peppery notes.
+DRY LEAF: Gently rolled, abundantly tippy, clean, gorgeous looking, grassy and earthy aroma.

-INFUSION: Plump leaves, smell of peach and ripe mangoes.
+INFUSION: Plump leaves, notes of peach and honeydew.

 Jun Chiyabari, Hille, Nepal (Certified Organic)

 DESCRIPTION Also known as Lu'an Melon Seed tea, this famous green tea comes from Lu An county of Anhui province of China.
 Our summer 2020...
 View full product details

 A Nepal green tea with soft floral and nutty flavors.
 One of our top selling green teas.
 DRY LEAF: Well-rolled, wiry and tippy leaves with...
 View full product details

 DESCRIPTION One of the finest Nepal black teas from Jun Chiyabari tea estate is back.
 Every sip of this tea is superb; even better than...
 View full product details